rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

-# Monitoring ML systems and application
+# Monitoring ML systems and applications

 ## Overview
  The goal of this tutorial is to equip the students with basic skills to monitor their real ML systems and applications.
 Students will study the provided components to monitor ML services.
 This will involve the monitoring of different layers and corresponding components, such as the infrastructural layer (e.g., VM), the platform layer (e.g., a middleware), and the application layer (such as ML service).